sleyn/panmap/README.md

 # panmap

-**panmap** is a wrapper for nucmer that can create multifasta of whole genome alignment by mapping multiple close related genomes on a reference.
+**panmap** is a wrapper for nucmer that can create multifasta of whole genome alignment by mapping multiple close related genomes on a reference. panmap could make core genome alignment by filtering genome regions with gap fraction above threshold.
+To create alignment panmap:
+1. Searchs SNPs between query and refrence genomes with nucmer.
+2. Searchs which parts of the reference genome that are missing in the query genome.
+3. Incorporates differences into the reference nucleotide sequence.
+4. For each genomic region (continious region of the genome with the same annotation based on GFF file) panmap calculates if the region should be keept for core or removed.
+This is desided by two steps:
+    1. For each position if fraction of gaps is greater than a threshold, then position considered as a gapped.
+    2. For all positions in a region if fraction of gapped positions is greater that a threshold than region is a subject for removal.

 ## Installation